LFPy/LFPykit/README.md

 * `LaminarCurrentSourceDensity`:
   For computing the 'ground truth' current source density across cylindrical volumes aligned with the z-axis
+* `VolumetricCurrentSourceDensity`:
+  For computing the 'ground truth' current source density on regularly spaced 3D grid

 Different classes built to map current dipole moments (i.e., computed using `CurrentDipoleMoment`) to extracellular measurements: